 Who is at risk?

-You should always watch for the symptoms mentioned above, especially if you are one of those who are at higher risk.
-AGE is the leading risk factor for oral cancer, as its incidence increases significantly as early as age 40.
-MEN would also be 2 to 3 times more likely than women.
-HEREDITY is another risk factor to consider.
+You should always watch for the symptoms mentioned above, especially if you are someone who is at high risk.
+Age is the leading risk factor for oral cancer, as its occurrence increases significantly after the age of 40.
+Men are also 2 to 3 times more likely than women to get oral cancer.
+Heredity factors is another risk to consider.

 ALCOHOL CONSUMPTION and TOBACCO are two other important risk factors.
-It is therefore better to reduce alcohol consumption within the limits indicated, as well as to avoid tobacco products.
-People who regularly drink and smoke are at increased risk of developing cancer …
+It is better to reduce alcohol consumption, as well as to avoid tobacco products.
+People who regularly drink and smoke are at increased risk of developing oral cancer.

-In recent years, there has been an increase in the number of cancers of the oral cavity related to the VIRUS OF HUMAN PAPILLOMA (HPV).
-It is a sexually transmitted infection that is associated with different types of cancer, including cancer of the cervix, anal cancer, but also cancers of the oral cavity.
+In recent years, there has been an increase in the number of cancers of the oral cavity related to the Human Papilloma Virus (HPV).
+It is a sexually transmitted infection that is associated with different types of cancer, including cancer of the cervix, anal cancer, and cancers of the oral cavity.

 For cancer screening, do not neglect your visits to the dentist

 As mentioned earlier, oral cancer is often asymptomatic in its early stages, making it difficult to screen for symptoms that are self-evident.
-Thanks to his training and qualifications, your dentist is able to thoroughly examine all the tissues in your mouth to detect any abnormal signs.
-It is therefore of primary importance to visit your dentist regularly for your routine examinations, otherwise it will not have the chance to examine you.
+Thanks to their training and experience, your dentist is able to thoroughly examine all the tissues in your mouth to detect any abnormal signs.
+It is therefore of primary importance to visit your dentist regularly for your routine check-ups.

-At the NP Dental Center, our dentists are proud to use VELscope.
+At Centre Dentaire NP, our dentists are proud to use VELscope.
 This revolutionary device is based on the use of natural photoluminescence of the cells of the mouth to detect the presence of lesions or precancerous conditions that are invisible to the naked eye.
-This allows us to detect the disease while it is in an early stage, which usually facilitates its management!
-We use VELscope for cancer screening during your routine visits.
+This allows us to detect the disease while it is in an early stage!
+We use the VELscope for cancer screening during your routine visits.
 In case of concern, do not hesitate to make an appointment with our team.